“Deal With Her Privately”: Woman Returns Home To Find Helper Preparing Meat for Herself, SA Divided

 Source: Instagram

-In any employee-helper relationship, clear communication and respect for boundaries are key to keeping a healthy working dynamic.
-Setting expectations upfront, such as whether the helper can use household resources like food, or which foods to make, helps avoid misunderstandings.
+Clear communication and respect for boundaries are key to maintaining a healthy working dynamic in any employee-helper relationship.
+Setting expectations upfront, such as whether the helper can use household resources like food or which foods to make, helps avoid misunderstandings.
 A well-defined understanding of meal times, usage of kitchen space, and payment for extra duties can help ensure both parties feel respected and avoid unnecessary stress.

 Read also

-The woman, TikTok user @odwajanda2, shared a video detailing how she unexpectedly returned home to her new helper preparing a full meal for herself, and the clip received mixed reviews online.
+A woman, TikTok user @odwajanda2, shared a video detailing how she unexpectedly returned home to her new helper preparing a full meal for herself.
+The clip received mixed reviews online.

 The woman speaks about her new helper

-Sitting in her car, @odwajanda shares that she realised on her way to work that she had forgotten her Stanley cup and charger and had to return home.
-On her way back, she picked up her clothes from the laundry, which her new helper, who was coming in for the second time, was to iron.
+Sitting in her car, @odwajanda shared that she realised on her way to work that she had forgotten her Stanley cup and charger and had to return home.
+On her way back, she picked up her clothes from the laundry for her new helper, who was coming in for the second time to iron.

-To her surprise, she found her grilling meat in the oven and preparing potatoes.
-In shock and embarrassment, she quickly left the house as if she had done something wrong.
-The lady also shared that there was bread, eggs and other things that she could have used, adding that she should have asked if she wanted to cook and wait for her to leave first.
+To her astonishment, she found her grilling meat in the oven and preparing potatoes.
+Shocked and embarrassed, @odwajanda quickly left her house as if she was in the wrong.
+She also shared that there was bread, eggs and other ingredients available in the house, adding that the helper should have asked and not waited for her to leave before cooking for herself.

 Read also